sdsddsd1/mywayland/README.md

 NOTE: Due to problems with the latest release of `wf-config` and `wayfire`, they
 both are packaged as a git version.
-Therefore wlroots has also to be build as
-git.

 ## NoXland